-For the 2013 LTIC awards, the Company selected a mix of 50% restricted stock awards and 50% SARs to reinforce its long-term objectives.
-The SARs encourage and reward growth in the share price over time, and the restricted stock serves as a retention incentive as well as rewarding the appreciation of the Company's common stock price.
+Prior to 2015, LTIC awards were provided as 50% restricted stock and 50% stock appreciation rights (SARs).
+When granting the awards for 2015, the Board elected to grant the awards as 100% restricted stock.
+This decision was made to better align the cost to the Company of granting the awards with the value received by the participants.
+The amount of awards granted to each individual executive was based his target percentage of salary and the achievement of the performance criteria during the prior three-year performance period, as detailed above.
 The grant date of the awards was the Board approval date.
-Restricted stock awards were valued at that day's closing stock price as reported on the Nasdaq, and the SARs were valued at the equivalent Black-Scholes value.
-Restricted stock awards are for common stock shares carrying voting and dividend rights, and are subject to a three-year vesting schedule with 1/3 of the shares vesting each year on the anniversary date of the awards.
+The restricted stock awards were valued at that day's closing stock price as reported on the Nasdaq.
+Restricted stock awards are for common stock shares carrying voting and dividend rights and are subject to a three-year vesting schedule with 1/3 of the shares vesting each year on the anniversary date of the awards.
 Dividends are paid quarterly prior to vesting.
-SARs are for common stock shares, are subject to a three-year vesting schedule with 1/3 of the shares vesting each year on the anniversary date of the grant, become exercisable upon vesting and expire 10 years from the original grant date.
-In the event of disability or death of the participant, or a change in control of the Company, restricted stock awards vest and SARs become fully exercisable.
+In the event of disability or death of the participant, or a change in control of the Company, restricted stock awards vest immediately.
 LTIC awards are not re-priced, in accordance with the Company's long-standing practice.